squashql/squashql/README.md

 const mySecondQuery = from(otherTable._name)
         .select([otherTable.col1, otherTable.col2], [], [sum("alias", otherTable.field)])
         .build()
-querier.executeQueryMerge(new QueryMerge(myFirstQuery, mySecondQuery)).then(response => console.log(response))
+querier.executeQuery(new QueryMerge(myFirstQuery, mySecondQuery)).then(response => console.log(response))
 ```

 Full documentation of [Drilling across in the dedicated page](./documentation/DRILLING-ACROSS.md).

 ### Under the hood

-SquashQL helps you executing multi-dimensional queries compatible with several databases.
+SquashQL helps you to execute multi-dimensional queries compatible with several databases.
 The syntax is closed to SQL but...

 > What happens exactly when the query is sent to SquashQL?